 You can eat, sleep, and shop within Hollywood culture too.
 Check out our list of California hotels that have appeared in movies, many in the L.A. area, as well as our Kids’ Guide to Hollywood, classic movie locations around California, and a fun guide to seeing celebrities.

 Cringe at the socially awkward moments of brilliant geeks on The Big Bang Theory.
-Or watch the antics of Two Broke Girls as the show is being filmed.
+Or watch the antics of Fuller House as the show is being filmed.
 Sitting in the audience while these and other sitcoms are staged gives you an incomparable behind-the-scenes take of all that goes into producing a professional comedy show.
 While familiar shows are a big draw and usually a good bet for a great show, don’t hesitate to take a chance on a pilot or a new show; you might wind up seeing the birth of the next hit sitcom or TV star.

 The main resource for getting tickets is Audiences Unlimited; the website lists TV shows in offering tickets within the next 30 days at studios in the Los Angeles area.
 If you don’t score tickets when they are first released, additional and standby tickets may be released at a later date.
 Keep in mind, too, that the age minimum for most sitcom tapings is 18, and that tapings often last well beyond a half hour—often four hours—but it’s fun to watch the studio at work.
 And pack a sweater: studios are kept a little on the chilly side.